Improving Social Meaning Detection with Pragmatic Masking and Surrogate Fine-Tuning: Experiments

-For both our experiments on pragmatic masking (current section) and surrogate fine-tuning (Section~\ref{sec:sft}), we use the pre-trained RoBERTa\textsubscript{Base}~\cite{liu2019roberta} model as the initial checkpoint baseline model.
+For both our experiments on PMLM (Section~\ref{subsec:pmlm_res}) and SFT (Section~\ref{subsec:sft_result}), we use the pre-trained English RoBERTa\textsubscript{Base}~\cite{liu2019roberta} model as the initial checkpoint model.
 We use this model, rather than a larger language model, since we run a large number of experiments and needed to be efficient with GPUs.
-We use the RoBERTa\textsubscript{Base} tokenizer to process each input sequence and pad or truncate the sequence to a maximal length of $60$ BPE tokens.
-We typically train with a batch size of $8,192$.
-Further details about how we optimize our hyper-parameters for all our upcoming experiments (i.e., pragmatic masking, surrogate fine-tuning, downstream fine-tuning, and multi-task fine-tuning) are in Appendix Section~\ref{subsec:models:hyperparameter}.
+We use the RoBERTa~\footnote{For short, we refer to the official released English RoBERTa\textsubscript{Base} as RoBERTa in the rest of the paper.} tokenizer to process each input sequence and pad or truncate the sequence to a maximal length of $64$ BPE tokens.
+We continue training RoBERTa with our proposed methods for five epochs with a batch size of $8,192$ and then fine-tune the further trained models on downstream datasets.
+We provide details about our hyper-parameters in Appendix\ref{subsec:models:hyperparameter}.
+Our \textbf{baseline (1)} fine-tunes original pre-trained RoBERTa on downstream datsets without any further training.
+Our \textbf{baseline (2)} fine-tunes a SOTA Transformer-based PLM for English tweets, i.e., BERTweet~\cite{nguyen-etal-2020-bertweet}, on downstream datasets.
+For PMLM experiments, we provide \textbf{baseline (3)}, which further pre-trains RoBERTa on \texttt{Naive-Remove} dataset with the random masking strategy and MLM objectives.
+We refer to this model as RM-NR.
+We now present our results.